SirHeads/Testing-ideas/Thinkheads.AI_docs/02_technical_strategy_and_architecture/26_phoenix_hypervisor_unified_architecture_guide.md

 ### 1.3.
 High-Level System Architecture

-The following diagram provides a comprehensive overview of the Phoenix Hypervisor ecosystem, including user interaction, orchestration, configuration management, and the virtualized resources.
+The following diagram provides a comprehensive overview of the Phoenix Hypervisor ecosystem, including the new networking and certificate management layers.

 ```mermaid
 graph TD